-In my last project, Flowers for Lisa, I ended the series with a picture of a nosegay, similar to the one that Kim Novak buys in Vertigo.
-This nod to one of Hitchcock’s film made me think that I could start making a series of pictures that respond to certain still imagery from his films.
-In the case of my nosegay picture I was pretty faithful to Hitchcock’s scene.
+In my last project and book, Flowers for Lisa, I ended the series with a picture of a nosegay, similar to the one that Kim Novak buys in Vertigo.
+This reference to a moment in one of his films made me think I could start making a series of other photographs that play with and riff off his movies’ visuals, moods and psychology.
+In the case of the Vertigo flower picture, I was pretty faithful to Hitchcock’s scene.
 In other photographs in this series, my references approach the original in a more oblique way.
 At times, I have gone beyond all that, by my making what I call Imaginary Film Stills – pictures from movies he never made but put together by my imagination under his spell.